 5.1 With the approval of the attending physician, students may take patient histories, perform complete physical examinations and enter findings in the patient medical record.
-All such entries must be countersigned by the attending physician or resident (R-2 and up).
+All such entries must be countersigned by the attending physician.

-Orders written by a student must be countersigned by a resident (R-2 or above) or the attending physician prior to enactment of the order.
+Orders written by a student must be countersigned by the attending physician prior to enactment of the order.